1960 Baltimore Orioles

 History, Comments, Contributions

 The Orioles had made only one major deal over the off-season, acquiring centerfielder Jackie Brandt and pitcher Gordon Jones from the San Francisco Giants in return for pitchers Billy Loes and Billy O'Dell on November 30, 1959.
-Brandt would help stabilize the outfield, hitting .254 with in 145 games, with 45 extra-base hits, but the main change from previous editions of the team was the blooming of 3B Brooks Robinson, who put together his first Hall of Fame-caliber season, and of a group of young starting pitchers who took the American League by storm.
+Brandt helped stabilize the outfield, hitting .254 with in 145 games, with 45 extra-base hits, but the main change from previous editions of the team was the blooming of 3B Brooks Robinson, who put together his first Hall of Fame-caliber season, and of a group of young starting pitchers who took the American League by storm.
 At age 23, Robinson played 152 games and banged out 175 hits, including 27 doubles, 9 triples and 14 homers, for a batting line of .294/.329/.440 in addition to his customary stellar defense.
 He drove in 88 runs and finished third in the American League MVP vote, just behind Roger Maris and Mickey Mantle of the pennant-winning Yankees.
 The pitchers, nicknamed the "Kiddie Korps", included Chuck Estrada (18-11, 3.58), Milt Pappas (15-11, 3.37), Steve Barber (10-7, 3.22) and Jack Fisher (12-11, 3.41), all of them 23 and under.

 Another key young player was rookie shortstop Ron Hansen.
 At the age of 22, he banged out 22 homers, drove in 86 runs, and played great defense, being involved in 110 double plays.
 His performance won him the 1960 American League Rookie of the Year Award.
 Estrada also did well in the Rookie of the Year vote, as did 1B Jim Gentile.
-Gentile was already 26 - old by this team's standards - and an 8-year minor league veteran who had been blocked in the Brooklyn and Los Angeles Dodgers organization.
-The Orioles picked him up for glove man Willy Miranda, whose major league career was already over, and he was immediately a feared power hitter, hitting 21 homers and driving in 98 runs; he hit .292 and drew 68 walks, giving him an on-base percentage over .400 in an excellent rookie season after two unsuccessful cups of coffee with LA.
+Gentile was already 26 - old by this team's standards - and an eight-year minor league veteran who had been blocked in the Brooklyn and Los Angeles Dodgers organization.
+The Orioles picked him up for glove man Willy Miranda, whose major league career was already over, and he was immediately a feared power hitter, hitting 21 homers and driving in 98 runs; he hit .292 and drew 68 walks, giving him an on-base percentage over .400 in an excellent rookie season after two unsuccessful cups of coffee with L.A.

-The Orioles opened the season with a 3-2 win at home over the Washington Senators on April 17.
+The Orioles opened the season with a 3-2 win at home over the Washington Senators on April 17th.
 The opening day line-up featured Gentile at 1B, Marv Breeding at 2B, Hansen at SS, Robinson at 3B, veteran Gene Woodling in LF, Brandt in CF, Johnny Powers in RF and Gus Triandos at C. All, except for Powers, would be productive regulars all season.
-In fact, right field was bit of a black hole all year: Powers hit .111 in 10 games and placed on waivers; Al Pilarcik and Gene Stephens ended up with the bulk of the playing time at the position, but they hit .247 and .238 respectively, with peripheral numbers that were no better.
+In fact, right field was bit of a black hole all year: Powers hit .111 in 10 games and was placed on waivers; Al Pilarcik and Gene Stephens ended up with the bulk of the playing time at the position, but they hit .247 and .238 respectively, with peripheral numbers that were no better.
 In contrast to the starters, the bench included a lot of experience: 37-year-old 1B Walt Dropo, 40-year-old pinch-hitter Bob Boyd, and C Clint Courtney and OF Jim Busby, both past 30.
 Another youngster, 20-year-old Dave Nicholson played 54 games in the outfield, but hit only .186.
 Two veteran pitchers, both over 35, complemented the kids quite well: knuckleballer Hoyt Wilhelm started the year in the starting rotation then moved to the bullpen, compiling a record of 11-8, 3.31 with a team-leading 7 saves; Hal Brown was 12-5, 3.06, mainly as a starter.
 Another youngster, Jerry Walker, 21 but already an All-Star the previous year, pitched better than his 3-4 record, putting up an ERA of 3.74 in 118 innings and saving 5 games.

 The Orioles pitched very well, played excellent defense, but were lacking in two key departments: their corner outfielders showed little power, hitting only 35 homers as a group, while team speed was a major problem, as the team stole a grand total of 37 bases on the year.
 The young pitchers largely failed to become big winners for the O's in future seasons - although Pappas did win 200 games in the majors - but the foundation of a successful "Oriole way" had been laid; it would lead to a first world championship in 1966, in which Barber and Robinson were key actors, and to a great run of success from 1969 to their last championship in 1983.